gkgaurav31/thoughts/_posts/2021-01-03-akshat-s-bucket-list-2021.md

 5. RECORD A SONG ON LAPTOP WITH MIC : 200

 6. ~~READ A NOVEL : 1000~~
-   [This is a special task where you will get 1000 points for every book you ready.
-2000 for the first 10 books.]
+   [This is a special task where you will get 1000 points for every book you read.
+2000 for the first 10 books each.]
     + 2000 (The Nameless God by Savie Karnel)
     + 2000 (Diary of Wimpy Kid - The original by Jeff Kinney)